 EXEC sp_helptext [ @object_name = ] 'name' [ , [ @column_name = ] computed_column_name ]

-In the above syntax, we are using the EXEC statement to execute the sp_helptext procedure.
+In the above syntax, we use the EXEC statement to execute the sp_helptext procedure.
 Moreover, this procedure also has the following parameters.

 Now, let’s use this syntax to get the definition of a view in SQL Server.
 And we will use the following query.